 Remember that although opinions are important, it’s important that you look and feel how you want to!

 Some styles of dresses suit some body shapes better than others.
 Of course, you don’t have to stick to these ‘rules’!
 They can just be a good place to start.
-Some dresses you might not even think would suit you might look better than you ever expected.
+Think of features that flatter your shape – for example, if you’re self-conscious about your arms you may want to opt for long sleeve wedding dresses.
+Although, some dresses you might not even think would suit you might look better than you ever expected.
 You’ll quickly realise that dresses can look completely different on the hanger!

 Click here for a good guide on what styles suit your shape.